meta-company/makex/documents/source/workspaces.md

 <!-- The {data}`makex.workspace<TOML.makex.workspace>` setting in Makex Configuration Files from the current working directory or one of the parents.

-## Referring to Targets in a Workspace
+## Referring to Tasks in a Workspace

 The prefix marker `//` is used to denote a Workspace path.